TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **7.9.1**: adjustments for the latest YouTube changes, bug fixes, and improvements. new feature: add "Remove Watched Videos" button to watch later playlist
 - **7.8.6**: prevent YouTube's auto scrolling when "Automatically Open Transcript Panels" is enabled
 - **7.8.5**: adjustments for the latest YouTube changes, security update, bug fixes, and improvements
 - **7.8.1**: new feature: auto expand video description